hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Name compression and maximum payload sizes

-We note here that many DNS implementations make use of name compression [@RFC1035] in XFR responses to reduce the size of the payload.
+It is noted here that many DNS implementations make use of name compression [@RFC1035] in XFR responses to reduce the size of the payload.
 For a simple implementation this will limit the size of an individual payload to something around 16Kb since this is the maximum value of the offset that can be used in